DaniloCadeddu/penetration-testing-notes/README.md

 nslookup -type=A tryhackme.com 1.1.1.1
 ```

+Look up only for IPv4 address for [tryhackme.com](http://tryhackme.com) on 1.1.1.1 cloudflare dns server.

 ### Dig

 ```bash
 dig @SERVER DOMAIN_NAME TYPE
 ```

+Domain Information Grouper, For more advanced DNS queries.

-some query type for dig (note that are the same as nslookup):
+Some query type for dig (note that are the same as nslookup):

 | Query Type | Result |
 | --- | --- |